In this blog post, I will share how to copy properties from a DTO object to an Entity object and then back from an Entity object to a DTO object.

 where:

-- userDto is a source DTO object and
+- userDto is the source DTO object;

-- userEntity is a target object.
+- userEntity is the target object.

 BeanUtils – Ignore Certain Properties